People Are Reminiscing About Facing Someone Who Became A Professional Footballer

 Michail Antonio (former Sheffield Wednesday and Nottingham Forest winger.
 Now plays for West Ham)

 "I played under 18's football against Michail Antonio.
 To put it into context, I was fast enough to run for my school and borough and normally played RM but that time I had to play RB and Antonio played LM, he ran past me like I was running in glue; an absolute road runner." - Reddit user NAVYZETSU

 Tom Huddlestone (former Tottenham and Hull City midfielder.
-Now plays for Derby)
+Now a free agent)

 "I played against Tom Huddlestone as he went to one of the schools near me.
 You could see he was a step above everyone else.
 I can confirm he smashed a 30 yard free kick past me off the underside of the bar in a match." - Reddit user b_nick.